YottaDB/YDBDoc/ProgGuide/commands.rst

 The ZALLOCATE command provides compatibility with some other YottaDB implementations.
 The M Development Committee chose to add the + and - delimiters to the LOCK command (incremental locking) rather than adopt the ZALLOCATE and ZDEALLOCATE approach.
 Therefore, when a design requires an incremental lock mechanism, LOCK +/- has the advantage over ZALLOCATE/ZDEALLOCATE of being part of the M standard.
 LOCK +/- also has the advantage of working symmetrically when routines using LOCKs are nested.
 That is, a ZALLOCATE command issued by a process for a named resource already ZALLOCATEd by that process results in no change of state.
 This means that routines that do ZALLOCATE followed by a ZDEALLOCATE on a named resource that is already ZALLOCATEd by the same process (at routine entry time), will end up ZDEALLOCATEing the named resource (which might not be desired).
 On the other hand, a LOCK + command issued by a process for a named resource already LOCKed by that process causes the LEVEL of the LOCK to be incremented (as seen in a ZSHOW "L" output).
 Every LOCK - command on that named resource causes the LEVEL to be decremented.
 When the LEVEL becomes 0, the named resource is no longer LOCKed.

+ZALLOCATE is deprecated and YottaDB no longer maintains or tests it.

 For more information on troubleshooting LOCKs with the M Lock Utility (LKE), refer to the `appropriate chapter of the Administration and Operations Guide <../AdminOpsGuide/mlocks.html>`_.

 The format of the ZALLOCATE command is: